 Emergency Student Loan Funds

 Student Financial Services administers a short-term, no-interest loan fund to assist students experiencing an unexpected emergency or cash-flow problem.
 Except in unusual circumstances, these loans do not exceed $200 and are billed to the student‘s account.
 Evidence of repayment ability is a prerequisite for all short-term loans made to students.
 Students are not eligible for more than one emergency student loan per term.

-The following table outlines the cost of attendance for the 2020-2021 academic year:
+The following table outlines the standard cost of attendance for the 2021-2022 academic year: